faddaful/pinterest-data-pipeline388/README.md

 Before you are ready to configure your EC2 client to use AWS IAM for cluster authentication, you will need to:

 Navigate to the IAM console on your AWS account
-Here, on the left hand side select the Roles section You should see a list of roles, select the one with the following format: <your_UserId>-ec2-access-role Copy this role ARN and make a note of it, as we will be using it later for the cluster authentication Go to the Trust relationships tab and select Edit trust policy Click on the Add a principal button and select IAM roles as the Principal type Replace ARN with the <your_UserId>-ec2-access-role ARN you have just copied
+On the left hand side select the Roles section
+Create a role with the following format: <your_UserId>-ec2-access-role.
+Or choose any format of your choice Copy this role ARN and make a note of it, as we will be using it later for the cluster authentication Go to the Trust relationships tab and select Edit trust policy Click on the Add a principal button and select IAM roles as the Principal type Replace ARN with the <your_UserId>-ec2-access-role ARN you have just copied cd to your libs folder in the kafka folder.
+Download the aws msk.

     ```bash
     wget https://github.com/aws/aws-msk-iam-auth/releases/download/v1.1.5/aws-msk-iam-auth-1.1.5-all.jar